 Why give death penalty when Delhi air is reducing life?
+Nirbhaya convict to SC:

-Nirbhaya convict moves SC
+Why give death penalty when Delhi air is reducing life?
+Nirbhaya convict to SC

 New Delhi, Dec 10: Akshay Kumar Singh, one of the four convicts moved the Supreme Court Tuesday seeking review of its 2017 judgment handing down death penalty to all of them in the 2012 Nirbhaya gang rape and murder case.